-The school will cater for 70 students in its first year, and will progressively expand student numbers as capacity in the school increases.
+The school currently has 62 students enrolled, and will progressively expand student numbers as capacity in the school increases.

 What are the class sizes and student/teacher ratios?

-Our classes will start with ten students, and if students are coping well with this size, we may look to increase the number of students in the class.
+There are approximately ten young people in each class.
+If students are coping well with the size of the class, we may look to increase the number of students in the class.
 This is to ensure we continually challenge and promote flexibility in our students, preparing them for life in the community.
-Each class has a Teacher and an Education Support Officer who together form the ‘Collaborative Education Team’.
+Each class has a Teacher and an Education Support Officer (ESO) who both work together and form the ‘Collaborative Education Team’.
 The class is also supported by a floating ESO (Angel), a Social Worker, Health and Wellbeing Support Officer, a Speech Therapist and an Occupational Therapist.

 Students must be of primary school age and have a diagnosis of Autism Spectrum Disorder.
 The philosophy of the school is to support students who cannot attend special schools and do not cope or thrive in mainstream settings.
-Of course, if we find that an enrolled student is better suited to a Special School, we will support that transition.
+Of course, if we find that an enrolled student is better suited to a special school or mainstream school, we will support that transition.
 Transitions must be agreed by the school, parents, and the student.

 What level of schooling is available?

-The school caters for students from Preparatory to Year 6 only.
+The school currently caters for students from Preparatory to Year 8.

-What do you do to support transition to high-school?
+What do you do to support the transition to high-school?

-Year 5 and 6 students will work towards a transition to high school in their classrooms by explicitly teaching them the skills needed to successfully navigate the high school environment.
-These things may include learning how to study, taking notes in a meaningful way, understanding timetables, and planning and organisational skills.
+Year 5 and 6 students participate in a transition to high school program within their classrooms.
+They are explicitly taught the skills needed to successfully navigate the high school environment.
+These skills may include; learning how to study, taking notes in a meaningful way, understanding timetables, as well as planning and organisational skills.

 Are enrolments still open?